 Ask the Expert: How Do You Get Rid of Blackheads?

 Are you squeezing your skin in order to get rid of blackheads?
 Stop the habit before it continues to wreak havoc on your skin.
 Picking at your skin and squeezing blackheads is not only a bad way to approach blackhead removal, it can also cause scarring and other acne issues down the road.
-Interested in learning how to remove blackheads the right way?
-We turned to our team of experts to find out.
+Interested in learning how to get rid of blackheads the right way?
+We turned to our team of experts to find out how to get rid of blackheads.

 WHAT ARE BLACKHEADS?